KosSashaHelloWorld/swift_cli_ui_lib/README.md

 This project is licensed under the [GPL v3 License](https://www.gnu.org/licenses/gpl-3.0.en.html) - see the [LICENSE](LICENSE) file for details.

-    Note: This is free software, and you are welcome to redistribute it under certain conditions.
-This program comes with ABSOLUTELY NO WARRANTY.
+*Note: This is free software, and you are welcome to redistribute it under certain conditions.
+This program comes with **ABSOLUTELY NO WARRANTY**.*

 ## Git clone